-Saskatoon researcher Dr. Andrew Potter honoured with Lifetime Achievement Award - Saskatoon | Globalnews.ca
+Saskatoon researcher Dr. Andrew Potter honoured with lifetime achievement award - Saskatoon | Globalnews.ca

 Renowned worldwide, Potter has now received an award for a career’s worth of cutting-edge discoveries.

-Chosen by a panel of local and national experts, he recently was awarded the Saskatchewan Health Research Foundation’s Achievement Award.
+Chosen by a panel of local and national experts, he recently was given the Saskatchewan Health Research Foundation (SHRF) achievement award.

-“For the achievement award, you obviously need to have some good background of research in the province but also have a good track record of impact,” said Patrick Odnokon, CEO of SHRF.
+“For the achievement award, you obviously need to have some good background of research in the province but also have a good track record of impact,” SHRF CEO Patrick Odnokon said.

 “The impact that our research has is not just in Saskatchewan but it’s international.”